Skip to main content

 Neuroinflammation is a critical factor in the cognitive symptoms of menopause.
 Microglia, the brain’s resident immune cells, become more reactive in an estrogen-deficient environment, shifting towards a pro-inflammatory phenotype.
 This activation contributes to neuronal stress and dysfunction.
 Both HGH and IGF-1 exert modulatory effects on microglial activity, promoting a shift back towards a more homeostatic, anti-inflammatory state.

 By reducing the production of pro-inflammatory cytokines, these hormonal signals help to restore a more favorable environment for synaptic function and neuronal health.
-This reduction in the brain’s inflammatory load is a key mechanism through which peptide therapies can improve and support long-term brain plasticity.
+This reduction in the brain’s inflammatory load is a key mechanism through which peptide therapies can improve cognitive function and support long-term brain plasticity.

 Hormonal Influences on Brain Health Markers